-- Physical assault against a pupil - Physical assault against an adult - Verbal abuse or threatening behaviour against a pupil - Verbal abuse or threatening behaviour against an adult - Use, or threat of use, of an offensive weapon or prohibited item - Bullying - Discriminatory abuse, e.g. racist, homophobic, biphobic, transphobic or ableist abuse where further evidence is presented.
-In all cases, the headteacher will decide whether a pupil will be subject to a suspension or an exclusion, depending on what the circumstances warrant.
+- Physical assault against a pupil - Physical assault against an adult - Verbal abuse or threatening behaviour against a pupil - Verbal abuse or threatening behaviour against an adult - Use, or threat of use, of an offensive weapon or prohibited item - Bullving - Discriminatory abuse, e.g. racist, homophobic, biphobic, transphobic or ableist abuse

 Pupils can be suspended on a fixed-period basis, i.e. for up to 45 school days within a year, or permanently excluded.
-Similarly, pupils can be permanently excluded following a suspension,
+Similarly, pupils can be permanently excluded following a suspension, where further evidence is presented.
+In all cases, the headteacher will decide whether a pupil will be subject to a suspension or an exclusion, depending on what the circumstances warrant.